hpi-dhc/comprehension-measurement/README.md

       ref: main
 ```
 2. [Create supabase project](https://app.supabase.com/).
 3. Initialize the project tables.
-You can import [this file](example/dummyFile)
+You can import [this file](example/database_dump)
-into you Supabase project.
+into your Supabase project.
 How to do this is described in [this Supabase discussion](https://github.com/supabase/supabase/discussions/773).
 4. Add the following SQL queries under '/sql':
 ```sql
 create function increment_correct_answers(row_id int)